 Taking inspiration from Scandinavian architecture and the natural phenomenon of Northern lights and its curves, the lighting of this project is designed.
 It adds a sense of direction to the visitors to lead further inside.
 The Lighting project for the office building in Stockholm, Sweden, aims to define a new lighting experience for the visitor, who will be guided through various zones that are characterized by different activities.
 Starting from the territory analysis, the climate and colours are analyzed to influence the project.
 Natural light is used utmost and is integrated with artificial light to bring the ‘exterior’ inside to the places that do not receive natural light.
 The lighting design is kept minimal and made sure that the lighting fixtures are customized accordingly, to keep the sinuous lines of the project, which are coherent to sing along with the interiors.

 What does being the winner of the LIT 2020 Emerging Lighting Designer of the Year title, mean to you?

 Being the winner of LIT 2020 Emerging Lighting Designer of the Year makes me feel encouraged.
 This means a lot, quite literally, as this is my first big recognition in my most loved field of lighting.
 The year 2020 has had its own ups and downs.
 This award makes me believe in myself more firmly than ever, especially after facing all the challenges of the pandemic in 2020.
 I will cherish this forever.

 What are you working on now?
 Can you share a glimpse of your next Lighting Design project?

 After all, aren’t we all truly attracted to light since birth?
-When I see newborn babies amused to light, I feel I haven’t lost the amusement yet and I cannot lose it.
+When I see newborn babies amused by light, I feel I haven’t lost the amusement yet and cannot lose it.
 Light inspires me.
 Light amuses me in ways that nothing has.
-Light is dynamic and so we are.
+Light is dynamic and so are we.
 I feel light.